-The proposed well site is just below the crest of the main ridge line of the Mayacmas Mountains.
+The proposed well site is located on a broad ridge about 1500 feet above Squaw Creek.
 Site topography is irregular and occupies the uppermost reaches of an ephermeral drainage way.
 Within the confines of the site, the slopes are moderate near the ridge crest and increase in steepness downslope to the southwest.
 Site elevation is about 3100 feet.